compilerla/compiler.la/jobs/product_manager.md

 ## To Apply

-To apply; Send resume, brief intro and preferences for working (hours, timezone, etc) to careers@compiler.la by February 15th 2022.
+To apply; Send resume, brief intro and preferences for working (hours, timezone, etc) to careers@compiler.la by March 1st 2022.

 Opportunities for W-2 employment possible in the future.
 QTPOC applicants are welcome.